cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 ### Crux 114:
 Write a program to Converting a Sorted Array to Binary Tree

 ### Crux 115:
+Write a program to Minimum number of increment (by 1) operations to make elements of an array unique

 ### References:
 - [cplusplus](https://www.cplusplus.com/doc/tutorial/arrays/)